chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

    must not create a valid dataset in the DP.
 1. When a file fails validation, the user must receive information on why validation failed and steps that can be taken to correct.
 1. The uploaded file must be converted to all the other datasets that the DP supports.
+Presently, this is just AnnData.
-Presently, these are AnnData, Loom, and Seurat objects serialized as an RDS file.
+   In the near future, this will also include Loom and Seurat objects serialized an RDS files.
 1. When validation and conversion are complete, the dataset should appear in the DP Browser in the correct collection context along with metadata fields read from the dataset, for example assay and tissue.